-Moreover, when hiking always carry sufficient water and ensure that you are at least taking a space blanket and ideally a bivey and poncho.
-Additionally, carry extra food in case you get caught in the mist or a snow storm.
+Moreover, when hiking always carry sufficient water and ensure that you are at least taking a space blanket and ideally a bivy and poncho.
+Additionally, carry extra food in case you get caught in the mist or a snowstorm.
 Some hikers get stuck on the escarpment for days.

 Spring and Autumn are particularly pleasant months in the Drakensberg.
 The days are warm and clear.
-Also, the nights are cool.
+Also, the nights are cold.
 Furthermore, Summer brings spectacular thunderstorms.
-If you caught in a thundertorm, attempt to get to a grove of trees.
-Do not stand under a singular isolated tree.
+If you caught in a thunderstorm, attempt to get to a grove of trees.
+Do not stand under a single isolated tree.
 At worst, squat over a piece of insulating material and cover yourself with a poncho.

-Winter, is dry, with the occasional snow storm and frost.
-Ensure that you carry a special winter sleeping bag if you are hiking in the high berg and that you have the right boots and clothes for a snow storm.
-A bivey is a must!
+Winter, is dry, with the occasional snowstorm and frost.
+Ensure that you carry a special winter sleeping bag if you are hiking in the high berg and that you have the right boots and clothes for a snowstorm.
+A bivy is a must!

 Drakensberg Weather – Bergville Averages